 “Her acute understanding of the beer business will be an invaluable resource to our team, and we are confident that her guidance will ensure Schlafly Beer’s success for the next 28 years and beyond,” co-founder and chairman Tom Schlafly said, in a press release.

 Meanwhile, the Saint Louis Brewery is still conducting a search for its next CEO, a spokesperson told Brewbound.
-St. Louis Brewery CEO James Pendegraft resigned in December after a newsletter was circulated to bars and restaurants criticizing nearby 4 Hands Brewing.
-The St. Louis Brewery and 4 Hands issued a joint press release acknowledging that an unnamed Schlafly “senior executive” had “caused negative and misleading information to be circulated about 4 Hands” via the anonymous newsletter.
+Saint Louis Brewery CEO James Pendegraft resigned in December after a newsletter was circulated to bars and restaurants criticizing nearby 4 Hands Brewing.
+The Saint Louis Brewery and 4 Hands issued a joint press release acknowledging that an unnamed Schlafly “senior executive” had “caused negative and misleading information to be circulated about 4 Hands” via the anonymous newsletter.